geh/deftab/README.md

 * hybrid default logic
 * intuitionistic default logic

-It handles two consequence checks:
+It handles sceptical consequence check.

-* sceptical consequence (by default)
-* credulous consequence

-Currently, Deftab only supports normal default rules (rules where the justification is equal to the consequent).
+Deftab supports normal default rules only
+(rules where the justification is equal to the consequent).

 ## How to compile